-7.11 Compensation for Temporary Assignments
+7.12 Compensation for Temporary Assignments

-- (a) When a non-exempt employee is temporarily assigned to perform normal and routine duties and assume the responsibilities of a non-exempt job in a classification higher than his/her regular classification for a period of two (2) or more consecutive hours in a day, he/she shall receive pay at a percentage step of the higher classification for all hours worked in the higher classification equal to the percentage step of his/her present classification.
+(a) When a non-exempt employee is temporarily assigned to perform normal and routine duties and assume the responsibilities of a non-exempt job in a classification higher than their regular classification for a period of two (2) or more consecutive hours in a day, they shall receive pay at a percentage step of the higher classification for all hours worked in the higher classification equal to the percentage step of their present classification.
 Said assignments shall normally be made in writing by the area Supervisor prior to the assumption of said duties and responsibilities.

-Hours worked, as defined above, shall be exclusive of holiday, vacation and/or disability leave. - (b) When a non-exempt employee is temporarily assigned to perform normal and routine duties and assume the responsibilities of an exempt position for a period of two (2) or more consecutive hours in a day, he/she shall receive a \$5.00 per hour increase in his/her normal rate of pay for all hours worked in said assignment.
+Hours worked, as defined above, shall be exclusive of holiday, vacation and/or disability leave.

+- (b) When a non-exempt employee is temporarily assigned to perform normal and routine duties and assume the responsibilities of an exempt position for a period of two (2) or more consecutive hours in a day, they shall receive a \$5.00 per hour increase in their normal rate of pay for all hours worked in said assignment.
 Said assignments shall normally be made in writing, by the appropriate Sector Manager, prior to the assumption of said duties and responsibilities.
-Hours worked, as defined above, shall be exclusive of holiday, vacation and/or disability leave. - (c) When an employee is temporarily assigned to work in a classification lower than his/her regular classification (this does not include a demotion), he/she shall be paid his/her regular base rate. - (d) If two (2) or more linemen are called out on trouble outside of normal working hours and work together two (2) or more consecutive hours, the employee with classification seniority will assume responsibility and receive Working Foreman's pay for the hours worked together.
+Hours worked, as defined above, shall be exclusive of holiday, vacation and/or disability leave. - (c) When an employee is temporarily assigned to work in a classification lower than their regular classification (this does not include a demotion), they shall be paid their regular base rate. - (d) If two (2) or more linemen are called out on trouble outside of normal working hours and work together two (2) or more consecutive hours, the employee with classification seniority will assume responsibility and receive Working Foreman's pay for the hours worked together.

-7.12 Shift Differential
+7.13 Shift Differential

-As of the date of execution of this Agreement, an employee who works an evening, night, or Sunday shift shall receive, in addition to the regular rate, a premium of two dollars and twelve cents (\$2.12) per hour, which shall be increased by two percent (2%) as of July 1, 2018, by three percent (3.00%) as of

-July 1, 2019, and by three percent (3.0%) as of July 1, 2020 and July 1, 2021.
+As of the date of execution of this Agreement, an employee who works an evening, night, or Sunday shift shall receive, in addition to the regular rate, a premium of two dollars and thirty-six cents (\$2.36) per hour, which shall be increased by six percent (6%) as of July 1, 2022, by five percent (5%) as of July 1, 2023, by four percent (4%) as of July 1, 2024 and three percent (3%) as of July 1, 2025.

-7.13 Climbing Premium
+7.14 Climbing Premium